FOSSASystems/FOSSASAT-1B/README.md

 - Diodes added in MPPT
 - DRF1268 has RST and SW connections modified
 - Added Watchdog external connection for programming
+- Passive attitude control re-designed

+## Hardware

+PCBs and Schematics are designed using EasyEDA, Java files are available for using them in said interface.